Facet Joint Injections - Will They Inject Some Life Back Into Your Back?

 So don't let fear of needles put you off if you think a facet joint injection may help you.

 I hope the information here has given you a better idea of what facet joint injections are all about.

-They can be a great way of gaining temporary pain relief that allows you to go about your daily life with more comfort and purpose.
+As they can be a great way of gaining temporary pain relief and something that allows you to go about your daily life with more comfort and purpose.